Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company has a commitment to eliminating gender-related discrimination with regard to employment.
+The company also commits to eliminating gender-related discrimination with regard to employment in its own reporting.

 • Y